-9 Highly Personal Questions About Menopause You’ve Been Too Embarrassed to Ask
+9 Questions About Menopause You’ve Been too Embarrassed to Ask

-Many women have questions about the crazy havoc menopause wreaks on their body, but feel weird bringing them up.
-So we got top docs to answer a few.
+Many women have questions about the crazy havoc menopause wreaks on their body, so we got top doctors to answer them.

 I basically never want to have sex anymore.
 What gives?

-This is a common complaint as women approach menopause, says Jason James, MD, a board-certified ob-gyn and chief of obstetrics and gynecology at Baptist Hospital in Miami says.
+This is a common complaint as women approach menopause, says Jason James, MD, a board-certified ob-gyn and chief of obstetrics and gynecology at Baptist Hospital in Miami.
 “Hormonal changes can result in a drop in free testosterone, the hormone responsible for libido.
 This, coupled with physical changes and new life stressors can cause women to complain of a drop in or lack of desire for sexual intimacy,” he says.
 There are some medical options for treatment, but most solutions involve working together as a couple to ensure foreplay and intimacy are prioritized.
-These are habits of couples with steamy sex lives.

 It feels like I can’t orgasm as easily anymore.
-Not cool.
-What can we do about this?
+What can I do about this?

 This is a common issue for many menopausal women.
 Steven A. Rabin, MD, a board-certified ob-gyn in Burbank, California had a patient who ceased having orgasms altogether once she hit menopause.
 He shares, “It turns out she had severe [vaginal] atrophy.
 The thin, dry skin had shrunk so much it covered over her clitoris, a condition called clitoral phimosis.
 We were able to help with local estrogen cream and after six weeks she was back to her old self.”
-According to the Boston University School of Medicine, approximately 25 percent of all women treated for sexual dysfunction suffered from what was medically termed clitoral phimosis.
+(Here’s how one woman revived her sex life after menopause.)

-I sometimes leak urine or even race to the bathroom but don’t make it and have an accident.
+I sometimes leak urine or can’t make it to the bathroom in time.
 Is this something I have to live with?

-I know that women get night sweats, but I drench my pajamas and bedsheets constantly.
+I drench my pajamas and sheets constantly with night sweats.
 It’s annoying and embarrassing.
 What can I do?

 Night sweats are another form of hot flash that come with perimenopause.
 Hot flashes, including night sweats, can vary from rare occurrences to dozens a day.
-Dr. James recommends nutritional supplements, prescription medications, and hormones that can alleviate these symptoms, along with regular exercise, diet modifications, and use of a fan in the bedroom to promote air circulation.
-Here are some of the best and worst home remedies for hot flashes.
+Dr. James recommends nutritional supplements, prescription medications, and hormones that can alleviate these symptoms, along with regular exercise, diet modifications, and the use of a fan in the bedroom to promote air circulation.

 Is it normal for sex to hurt?

-I’m gaining weight even though I am exercising as much as ever and my eating habits have not changed…Ugh!
+I’m gaining weight even though I am exercising and my eating habits have not changed.
+Why is that?

-Holy mood swings!
-Sometimes I feel like a teenager all over again.
+What’s with these mood swings?
+Sometimes I feel like a teenager all over again

-My hair is thinning … but I’m, uh, also growing a beard.
+My hair is thinning … but I’m also growing a beard.
 What’s up with that?

-Thinning hair happens to about half of all women by age 50, and up to 15 percent of women have unwanted hair growth on the face, according to the North American Menopause Society.
+Excessive hair loss and excessive hair growth are common during menopause.
 Unwanted facial hair is called hypertrichosis.
-It’s very common during and after menopause; another result of hormonal changes.
-Dr. James says that a thorough review of a patient’s medication regimen and laboratory tests can help pinpoint common causes of hair loss in women and that there are many options available for treatment so see your doctor or seek out a specialist that concentrates on female hair loss.
+It’s very common during and after menopause and is another result of hormonal changes.
+Dr. James says that a thorough review of a patient’s medication regimen and laboratory tests can help pinpoint common causes of hair loss in women and that there are many options available for treatment, so see your doctor or seek out a specialist that concentrates on female hair loss.

-It’s so uncomfortable: I have constant vaginal burning and itching.
-Make it go away!
+I have constant vaginal burning and itching.
+How can I make it stop?